Friday, August 15, 2025

 As I noted in the first post for this battle, a third option exists: dump it all and plow some of the proceeds into better 4Thirds gear.
 I could have an eM1 mark 3 and faster zooms, and thereby achieve a somewhat similar bokeh end result.
 I'd also get a smaller system, nearly all the S1's aspect ratios (for stills at least), and know that I tried my best to get a 'better' camera system.
 I could keep the GX7 with its familiarity and fine features, re-add the 12-60mm and have a nice kit with decent low-light usability.

-Thanks to economic chaos even the old eM1 bodies are a hundred dollars or more above the last time I checked.
-The Mark-1 body was listed for over $425 at one place I looked, and $750 will get you a nice v2 or a weary v3.
-That really narrows the gap between a higher-grade µ kit and the Z setup I have now!
+• Prices.
+Thanks to our 2025 economic chaos used μ43 bodies are a hundred dollars or more higher than the last time I checked.
+The Mark-1 body was listed for over $425 at one place I looked, and $700 will get you a nice v2 or a weary v3.

 No comments: